 Compostela, Galiza: AGEA Editora, 2016.

-This paper is an extract from the foretexts which will be included in Tomas Luis’ Lições da Espada Preta second edition, currently undergoing the last publishing stages.
-This second edition, reviewed and expurged, will present data such as we list here, plus a complete english translation which, we hope, will facilitate access to this information to the international public.
+This paper is an extract from the foretexts which will be included in Tomas Luis’ Lições da Espada Preta second edition.
+This second edition, reviewed and expurged, presents data such as we list here, plus a complete english translation which, we hope, will facilitate access to this information to the international public.

 «The Master must be on standing feet, with a staff in hand to prevent wrongdoings and to punish those who commit them.»